BreonKnight/medium/README.md

 Medium Coding Challenge
 ==
+#Tech used
+HTML, CSS, Javascript, jQuery, and MaterializeCSS

 ##How to set this up:
 1. in your terminal, navigate to the appropriate directory and run `npm install`